-Seven Reasons marketing doesn’t work and what to do to fix it (guide)
+Seven reasons marketing isn’t work and what to do to fix it (guide)

 Marketing is an investment that drives sales and increases revenue.
 Or it should be.
-All too often it is an expense and rather than a revenue generator.
+All too often it is an expense.
 Worse it becomes a work generator that sucks up time.
-Why is marketing so ineffective?
+Why makes marketing so ineffective?
 Why doesn’t marketing work?
-We gave that some thought, in our experience here are 7 ways that marketing fails you and some tips for making it work.

 Marketing is not posting to Instagram, or gathering followers on twitter.
 That may be a part of your marketing, but marketing is more: it is about getting the word out so that you can grow.

 It is simple: to grow you must attract new clients.

 If you are attracting new clients, networking, explaining what you do, putting together proposals, and designing your offerings you are marketing.

 Every business or professional practice is involved in marketing in one form or another.
 If not, you won’t have clients.

 The challenge for most businesses or practices is to market the business on purpose and efficiently.